MokeshwaranRajendran/Travel-Mate-Chatbot/README.md

 ## 📝 Description

-The **Travel Planner Chatbot** is a frontend-focused project that allows users to explore travel destinations interactively.
+The **Travel Chatbot** is a frontend project that allows users to explore travel destinations interactively.
 The chatbot provides:
 - **Places to Visit:** Information on popular tourist spots and attractions.
 - **Restaurants:** A list of recommended restaurants based on cuisine and price range.
 - **Famous Foods:** Local delicacies and must-try dishes.
 - **Hotels:** Hotel recommendations with ratings, price ranges, and descriptions.
 Users can enter a destination and request information about different categories through a user-friendly chat interface.

 ---